-2023 Fremont County Fair Pee-Wee Show Entry Form
+2024 Fremont County Fair Pee-Wee Show Entry Form

-Participants Name: Age:

-Parent/Legal Guardian Name:

-Address:

-Phone Number: Cell Number:

-Email:

-Participant is using an animal that is at the fair Participant is bringing their animal from home Participant is using an animal that is at the fair Participant is bringing their animal from home

-Participant is using an animal that is at the fair Participant is bringing their animal from home Participant is using an animal that is at the fair Participant is bringing their animal from home

-Participant is bringing their animal from home Participant is bringing their animal from home

-Participant is using a Utility Goat that is at the fair Participant is bringing their Utility Goat from home

-I understand and acknowledge that there are certain hazards with my child's participation in the Pee-Wee Livestock show at the Fremont County Fair.
-These risks may result in injury, death, or damage to property.
-I understand and accept such risks, and thus waive all claims, demands, and causes of action against the Colorado State University Extension, Fremont County Fair Board, and the members, officers, employees, agents, and volunteers acting on their behalf.
-I understand that I am solely responsible for any costs arising out of any injury or property damage sustained through my child's participation.

-I have had sufficient time to review and seek explanation of the provisions contained above, have carefully read them, understand them fully, and agree to be bound by them.
-After careful deliberation, I voluntarily give my consent to my child's participation and agree to the terms listed above.
+Participants Name: Age: Parent/Legal Guardian Name: Address: Phone Number: Cell Number: Email: Participant is using an animal that is at the fair Participant is bringing their animal from home Participant is using an animal that is at the Participant is bringing their animal from he Participant is using an animal that is at the fair Participant is bringing their animal from home Participant is using an animal that is at theParticipant is bringing their animal from ho Participant is bringing their animal from home Participant is bringing their animal from ho Participant is using a Utility Goat that is at the fair Participant is bringing their Utility Goat from home Pee-Wee Livestock show at the Fremont County F to property.
+I understand and accept such risks, a action against the Colorado State University Exter officers, employees, agents, and volunteers acting nsion, Fremont County Fair Board, and the members I have had sufficient time to review and seek expl carefully read them, understand them fully, and a voluntarily give my consent to my child's participa agree to be bound by them.
+After careful deliberatio n the parent or legal guardian of the Pee Wee show visions of this document.
+I consent to the participan and agree to the above terms.
+Signature of Parent or Legal Guardian Date